 Signature Move: In SAO, it's his Dual Blades skill, though it's kept hidden for the most part.

-Silent Scapegoat: In episode 2 of the anime adaption, he takes on the title of Beater in order to separate all the other Beta players who help others with Betas who take advantage of their knowledge at the expense of others (Beta+Cheater).
+Silent Scapegoat: In Season 1 Episode 2, he takes on the title of "Beater" in order to separate all other Beta players who help others with Betas who take advantage of their knowledge at the expense of others (Beta+Cheater).

-Stupid Sexy Flanders: When he transfers his account to GGO, his character looks too much like a girl, and he checks to make sure he is actually a guy (to his relief, he is).
-Cue guys hitting on him, Shinon mistaking he's a girl, and everybody else playing this up for what it's worth (there is a tag on Pixiv that means "Kiriko" (But, he's a guy!).
-Also cue him playing up the girly tone when he confronts Shinon.
+Stupid Sexy Flanders: When he enters GGO, his avatar looks too much like a girl, and he checks to make sure he is actually a guy (to his relief, he is).
+Cue guys hitting on him and Sinon mistaking him for a girl.
+Also cue him playing up the girly tone when he confronts Sinon.

 He had the fastest reaction speed of all players in SAO, which was why the system granted him his trademark dual-wielding ability.

 In ALO, his reaction speed played an even bigger role as it determined one's ingame movement speed and attack damage.
-He was so fast that his speed completely overwhelmed one of the fastest players of the race with an affinity for speed, and was able to pummel players with high-level armor with the standard beginning equipment.
+He was so fast his speed completely overwhelmed one of the fastest players of the race with an affinity for speed, and was able to pummel players with high-level armor with initial equipment.